1101712/an-online-quiz/README.md

 The intuitive star rating system for user feedback also helps us understand user experience, making it a useful tool to continuously improve and update the application, ensuring that it consistently meets and exceeds user expectations.

-## Testing
+## Compatibility and Responsiveness Testing:

-- The site was tested in Mozilla-Firefox, Microsoft-Edge and Google-Chrome, on different screensizes and devices.
-Reduced and increased, no problems seen.
+- The site was tested across multiple browsers (Chrome, Firefox, Edge) and on different devices (Desktop, Tablet, Mobile) to ensure compatibility and responsiveness.
+Although testing on Safari was not possible due to lack of access to compatible devices, the site adheres to modern standards and practices, making it highly likely to work well on Safari too."

 - HTML

   - No errors were found when passing through the [official W3C validator](https://validator.w3.org/).